JnyJny/meowmeow/README.md

    $ ls | grep foo | sed -e 's/bar/baz/g' > ack
 ```

-Quickly, the output of ```ls``` is written to stdout which is
+Briefly, the output of ```ls``` is written to stdout which is
 redirected to the stdin of ```grep``` whose stdout is redirected
 to ```sed``` whose stdout is redirected to write to a file called
 'ack' in the current directory.

 We want our program to play well in this ecosystem of equally flexible
-and awesome programs, so lets get to it.
+and awesome programs, so lets write a program that reads and writes files.

 ### Concept: MeowMeow - A Stream Encoder/Decoder

-When I was a dewy-eyed kid studying computer science, there were an
+When I was a dewy-eyed kid studying computer science in the <mumbles>,
-actual plethora of encoding schemes.
-Some of them were for compressing
+there were an actual plethora of encoding schemes.
+Some of them were
-files, some were for packaging files together and others had no
+for compressing files, some were for packaging files together and
-purpose but to be excrutiatingly silly.
-An example of the last is the
+others had no purpose but to be excrutiatingly silly.
+An example of
-[MooMoo encoding scheme][3].
+the last is the [MooMoo encoding scheme][3].

 For our example, I'll update this concept for the [2000s][4] and implement
 a MeowMeow encoding since the Internet loves cats.
 The basic idea here is